Thales-research-institute/DeepmRNALoc/README.md

 If you find this repository useful in your research, please consider citing the Github:<br/>
 https://github.com/Thales-research-institute/DeepmRNALoc<br/>

-Papers involving DeepmRNALocd have been submitted to an academic journal.
+Papers involving DeepmRNALoc have been submitted to an academic journal.

 ## Contact
 If you have any questions, please feel free to contact Shihang Wang (Email: wshshou@163.com) or Zhehan Shen (Email: zshen1224@163.com).